 Tracking Your Weekly and Monthly Expenditures

-- Gather information about how your money was spent during the past month from your checkbook register, receipts, credit card bills, online statements, and any other financial records you have.
+- Gather information about how your money was spent during the past month from your receipts, credit card bills, online statements, and any other financial records you have.
 This will help you get the most accurate information.